NafisaN6/TIQC-internship-week1-Nawshin/README.md

 node test_todo.js

 ## Assumptions
-- Todos stored in todos.json
+- Todos are stored in todos.json
-- Each todo has id, text, completed
+- Each todo has an id, text, and is completed
-- File is created if missing
+- A file is created if missing

 ## Sample Output
 Todo added